jyash97/Inovics_UI/README.md

 * git push origin Branchname ( push to the speciific branch )
 * git commit -m "Message" ( commits the tree with the pariticular msg )
 * git log ( prints the activities on repository )
+* git clone Repository-link
+* For editing Readme refer to the github site rules

+### React